Teason16/LuhnsAlgorithm/README.md

 # LuhnsAlgorithm

-Numerical computations and string manipulation in python.
+The Luhn Algorithm is widely used for error-checking in various applications, such as verifying credit card numbers.

+By building this project, helped me gain experience working with numerical computations and string manipulation.